- The kanji symbol for KAMI meaning “up” “sky” or “god” is encircled and thus translates to MURA – KAMI as a round in Japanese is pronounced maru.

 500 Years In The Making

-”In a sea of mass produced goods, Murakami products are made with inspiration and bare the marks of authenticity.Parker Murakami
+”In a sea of mass produced goods, Murakami products are made with inspiration and bear the marks of authenticity.Parker Murakami

 The Kanji Symbol